Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/cryptography/rhythmic-cipher.md

 I've seen this before, this looks like the `Dancing Man cipher`, which first debuted in Sir Arthur Conan Doyle's "The Adventure of the Dancing Men".
 It is a simple substitution cipher that has a different position of the characters arms and legs for different letters and numbers, the key is as follows:

 ![dancing men cipher](https://www.geocachingtoolbox.com/pages/codeTables/dancingMen.png)
-Going back through each frame, we'll end up with `
+Going back through each frame, we'll end up with `CIPHERED` and `DANCE`, which makes our flag!

+FLAG: `VishwaCTF{CIPHERED_DANCE}`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTc1NjMxNjJdfQ==
+eyJoaXN0b3J5IjpbLTU1MzI2NTA4OF19
 -->